 Nine hundred eighty years later;

-At the central control room of the Fourth Circle, men roved about the main courtyard, receiving instructions from a man dressed elegantly in white, dispatching units.
-Like a gush of a wind, an agent in dark grey appeared from nowhere and on one knee, addressed the white-clad instructor.
+Men roved about the main courtyard, receiving instructions from a man standing at the terrace, dispatching units.
+Like a gush of a wind, another appeared and on one knee, addressed the white-clad instructor.

 'Reporting in, Araz Krunis has been found in the Material Realm.
 The Shepherdess has asked me relay this message to you, Sir Elton,' the manner in which he spoke reflected he was the underling.